 Well my wife survived but our marriage didn't.
-I couldn't endure the isolation and loneliness while she had to "take care of myself" (translation, "Fuck You, your feelings aren't my priority").
-Yeah I'm still bitter for sure as I invested myself so completely into my marriage and she turned out in the end to be an absolute disappointment.
+I'm still bitter for sure as I invested myself so completely into my marriage and she turned out in the end to be so disappointing.

 I've set about rediscovering myself and doing the work to create this final stage of life based upon the lessons I've learned in how to be happy.
 So I thought I'd share a little about my life now and where I hope to go from here.